mathieujobin/beanstalk-docker-deploy/README.md

 `./gpg_config ../project_app/ staging download`

+You can create an empty file at the right location by doing

+`./gpg_config ../project_app/ staging init`

 After you modified your local config, you can do a compare like this

 `./gpg_config ../project_app/ staging compare`